-Vegan quinoa chili with butternut squash and black beans is a hearty, tasty, filling meal for those cold winter nights!
-Lots of flavor and protein in this healthy recipe!
+Quinoa chili with butternut squash and black beans is a hearty, tasty, filling meal for those cold winter nights.
+This is the perfect family meal – serve it with homemade vegan cornbread muffins for a comforting dinner.

-Since this is a vegan chili, there’s no meat to worry about, so it cooks up pretty quickly!
-You can have this vegan quinoa chili on the table in about 30 minutes.
+Since this is a vegan chili recipe, there’s no meat to worry about, so it cooks up pretty quickly!
+You can have this on the table in about 30 minutes.

 Recipe